 In May 2015, we put out a simple announcement of our project in composerland, hoping to attract kindred spirits.
 We didn’t know what the response would be.
 At the close the day, a few dozen had signed up.
 At the close of the next day, a hundred more joined in.
 One week later, 750 composers had signed up!
 We were blown away.

 We presented our first concert a few months later on October 8, 2015.
 We faced our next cardiac stress – would anyone come?
 Yup.
 Our room held 140, and it was standing room only.
 Steinway gave us a free Model D for the evening.
 (As it was our maiden voyage, we considered smashing a bottle of champagne against it.)
 We presented nine short pieces, interspersed with comedy, interviews, tasty vignette lectures, and free refills of beer and wine.
 Our next fingers-crossed moment (understatement!) – would people want to hear ANY of our pieces again?!
 Out of nine, they encored…seven.

 Best of all, in the chat time between pieces, people would lean over and share with each other the comments they wrote on the voting card.
 Well, that was expected.
 But what we didn’t expect, was that people WHO DIDN’T KNOW EACH OTHER would lean into these little groups that formed organically to share their thoughts.
 I thought, “Wow, strangers laughing and talking about art together.
 We might be onto something here.”

-We’ve presented two more concerts since then.
-Our last concert (a few days before a certain election) marked the end of Phase One – Prove The Concept.
+Our third concert (a few days before a certain election) marked the end of Phase One – Prove The Concept.